nkie009/tic-tac-toe/README.md

 Anything else you want to record about the project or the experience.
   - After completing this project 0 "Tic Tac Toe game", I have found my strongest skill in the course, which is in HTML and CSS.
-  - I will continue to focus on my weak point is JS and JQuery.
+  - I will continue to focus on my weak point in JS and JQuery.